Looking for plants to grow in a hanging basket that will be hung in a shady location?

 Many plants will be able to survive in a hanging basket getting a lot of shade, but the below plants are especially likely to thrive in a shady environment.

-Certain varieties of begonias, such as Dragon Wing Begonias or BIG Begonias, make great fillers for your pot.
+Certain varieties of begonias, such as Dragon Wing Begonias or BIG Begonias, grow to be very busy, making them great fillers for your pot.
 In fact, just 3 plants of these large begonia varieties will fill up the hanging basket.

 Add in some vines or draping plants that can handle the shade and you’ll have a beautiful arrangement for your shade.

-Fuchsia plants are plants that will need a lot of shade in order to keep from wilting.
+These plants will need a lot of shade in order to keep from wilting or needing to be watered frequently.
 For this reason, they are great for a hanging basket that won’t get too much hot afternoon sun.

-These plants branch out with vines and pretty blooms.
-For a 12″ hanging basket, we typically plant 3 trailing fuchsia plants.
+Fuchsia plants branch out with vines and pretty blooms.
+For a 12″ hanging basket, we typically plant 3 trailing fuchsia plants for each pot.

 Our top varieties for hanging baskets are: